-Connect the Ethernet port to a standard 10/100/1000 Base-T Ethernet connection.
-The module typically connects to an Ethernet switch, or router.
-For configuration, the module may be connected directly to the Ethernet port on a computer or through a switch or router.
-The module supports auto negotiation and will work with either crossover or straight-thru cables.
-It can be also used on a wireless network by connecting through an Ethernet bridge or a wireless router.
+Connect the Ethernet port to a 10 Base-T or 10/100 Base-T Ethernet connection.
+This typically connects to an Ethernet hub, switch, or router.
+For configuration, WebRelay-10 PlusTM may be connected directly to the Ethernet port on a computer using a "crossover" cable.
+Otherwise, for connection through a hub or router, a standard "straight-through" cable should be used.